Linuxfabrik/lfops/roles/repo_mydumper/README.md

 # Ansible Role linuxfabrik.lfops.repo_mydumper

 This role deploys a repository for the mydumper package.
-Note that no official repository exists - Linuxfabrik currently uses its own (non-public) server.
+Note that no official repository exists - Linuxfabrik currently uses its [own repository server](https://repo.linuxfabrik.ch/).

 Runs on